gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email.md

 - Signup forms for websites and landing pages.
 - Forms with explicit consent, double opt-in, and captcha for public traffic.
 - CSV import for initial database migration.
-- APIs for applications, CRMs, and multi-system integrations.
+- API-based synchronization for applications and multi-system setups.
-- Helps users self-select the appropriate approach based on maturity and scale.
+- Helps users choose based on maturity, scale, and technical needs.

 ## Closing Message

 - Reinforces that contact quality matters more than quantity.
 - Reiterates the importance of explicit consent and list clarity.
-- Aligns all collection methods with permission-based marketing.
+- Aligns all methods with permission-based marketing.
 - Positions BlueFox Email as flexible, scalable, and responsible.